-- 1 foot, 11 inches to 2 feet, 4 inches tall at the shoulder
+Height:23 to 28 inches tall at the shoulder

-The handsome, alert, and powerful Greater Swiss Mountain Dog — or Swissy, as his fans call him — is relatively unknown outside of a group of dedicated enthusiasts.
+The handsome, alert, and powerful Greater Swiss Mountain Dog--or Swissy, as fans call them--is relatively unknown outside of a group of dedicated enthusiasts.
 But if you own one of these large, striking dogs, be prepared to turn plenty of heads.
 Owners of the breed are often asked, "What kind of dog is that?"

-Topping out at well over 100 pounds, the Swissy's size, paired with his deep, loud bark make him a good watchdog.
-But he's a gentle fellow at heart, devoted to his family and loving with kids.
-Although he needs room to stretch his legs — this isn't an apartment dog — he needs only a moderate amount of exercise.
+Topping out at well over 100 pounds, the Swissy's size, paired with their deep, loud bark make them a good watchdog.
+But they're a gentle pooch at heart, devoted to their family and loving with kids.
+Although they need room to stretch their legs--this isn't an apartment dog--they need only a moderate amount of exercise.

 Originally bred to herd cattle, pull carts, and serve as a watchdog, the modern Swissy likes to have jobs to do.
-He excels in obedience, agility, and conformation competitions, and does well in drafting, weight pulling, herding, pack hiking, and versatility.
+They excel in obedience, agility, and conformation competitions and do well in drafting, weight pulling, herding, pack hiking, and versatility.
 The Swissy has also served as a therapy dog and search and rescue dog.

-Since he's so large when fully grown, it's important to start early with obedience training and socialization — teaching the dog to be friendly with other dogs and people.
-And be prepared for a long puppyhood: the Swissy is slow to mature, both physically and mentally, and can stay puppyish until he's three years old.
+Since they're so large when fully grown, it's important to start early with obedience training and socialization--teaching the dog to be friendly with other dogs and people.
+And be prepared for a long puppyhood: the Swissy is slow to mature, both physically and mentally, and can stay puppyish until they're three years old.

 While the Swissy isn't the right breed for everyone, those who are willing to love, train, and care for this large dog will enjoy wonderful companionship.

-- Due to his large size, the Swissy is not suited for apartment or condo living.
+- Due to their large size, the Swissy is not suited for apartment or condo living.
 A home with a fenced yard is ideal.

 - The Swissy was bred to work and likes to have a job to do.
-Obedience training can give him the mental stimulation he needs, and is essential for handling a dog of this size.
+Obedience training can give them the mental stimulation they need and is essential for handling a dog of this size.

-- Although he's generally good with kids, the Swissy is a large dog who can accidentally knock over a small child.
+- Although they're generally good with kids, the Swissy is a large dog who can accidentally knock over a small child.

 - The Swissy is prone to overheating.
-Keep him inside in air conditioning or in front of fans when the weather's hot, and wait until it cools off to exercise him.
+Keep them inside in air conditioning or in front of fans when the weather's hot, and wait until it cools off to exercise them.

 - Some Swiss Mountain Dogs will chase small animals.
-To keep the neighbor's cat safe — as well as your dog — make sure the yard is securely fenced, and keep him on leash when you're out and about.
+To keep the neighbor's cat safe--as well as your dog--make sure the yard is securely fenced, and keep them on leash when you're out and about.

 The Greater Swiss Mountain Dog is considered one of Switzerland's oldest dog breeds.
 There are several theories as to the Swissy's origins.
-The most popular is that he's descended from large, Mastiff-like dogs that were brought to the Alps by invading Roman Legions.
+The most popular is that they're descended from large, Mastiff-like dogs who were brought to the Alps by invading Roman Legions.

 The Swissy's ancestors served as herding, guard, and draft dogs.
 At one time the Swissy is thought to have been one of the most popular breeds in Switzerland.
 By the 1900s however, their numbers dwindled, probably because their traditional jobs on Swiss farms were taken over by other dog breeds or machines.